 The view that the project’s residents have is also highly important.
 A project’s inside specs and amenities may be truly luxurious.
 However, if it faces a slum, a congested highway, a cemetery, or a hospital, its rental and selling value will suffer.
 It won’t matter if there’s a rooftop pool and a Jacuzzi in every bathroom if one of the most basic elements of the luxury experience is missing.

 This refers to the number of individuals who live in the development.
-There is no universally accepted guideline for this criterion, however it is widely accepted that a one-acre project should not contain more than 60 families.
+There is no universally accepted guideline for this criterion, however, it is widely accepted that a one-acre project should not contain more than 60 families.
 Anything extra indicates that the project does not meet the definition of ‘luxury.’
-Because the project’s offered amenities are shared by too many individuals, the project’s ambience, exclusivity, convenience, and charm are all ruined.
+Because the project’s offered amenities are shared by too many individuals, the project’s ambiance, exclusivity, convenience, and charm are all ruined.
+And since India is a populated country, many believe that in a densely populated state like UP, even an apartment with more than 60 families can be termed a luxury.
+This is not a true fact we have luxury apartments in Lucknow that follow the density rules.

 In a high-end project, just having branded elevators isn’t enough.
 To ensure that domestic help and external suppliers do not crowd the elevators and lobby utilized by residents, the project must additionally have service elevators with distinct entrances.
 Investors should also make sure that the elevators are big enough to fit a stretcher in.